Annual and Perennial Butterfly Garden Designs

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

+Butterflies are pretty simple to please.
+Just put a few of their favorite flowers and host plants in your backyard and you’ll notice them swarming around, hungry for nectar.
 For a fun way to attract them, try planting a butterfly-shaped garden in your backyard.
-We have two plans to choose from: one a pairing of perennials, composed of host plants and nectar plants, and the other a feast of nectar-rich annuals.
-Choose the one right for your backyard, feel free to edit to your liking, and plant away!
-Before you know it, butterflies will be frequent guests at their new dining digs.
+We have two butterfly garden designs to choose from: one with perennials, including host plants, and the other a feast of nectar-rich annuals.
+Psst—this is the difference between annuals and perennials.
+Choose one of these butterfly garden designs for your backyard, feel free to edit to your liking, and plant away!
+Before you know it, butterflies will be frequent guests.

 - Measure a 10- by 10-foot square or an 18- by 10-foot rectangle.
 Use garden stakes to mark the corners and tie garden twine to them to outline the garden.